eXascaleInfolab/bench-vldb20/Algorithms/README.md

 # Adding new algorithms

-This tutorial shows how to add a new recovery algorithm to the benchmark.
+This tutorial shows how to add a new imputation algorithm to the benchmark.
 We will illustrate the process by implementing ZeroImpute using MeanImpute as a template.
-If you would like to add your own code, then you need to follow the same steps and rebuild the program at the end.
+If you want to include your own algorithm, then you need to add your code in Step 1, follow the same instructions and rebuild the program at the end.

 ___